hippke/PyOSE/README.md

 ## Stacked exomoons with the Orbital Sampling Effect
 *We are currently preparing a paper to introduce this new code.
-Until then, please refer to Heller 2014, ApJ 787*
+Until then, please cite this repository in combination with Heller 2014, ApJ 787*

 How to get started: